haducloc/access-form/mod-form.md

 ' FormLoaded
 ' Returns True if a form exists AND is loaded/open.
 '============================================================
-Public Function FormLoaded(FormName As String) As Boolean
+Public Function FormLoaded(FormName As String) As Form
     On Error Resume Next
-    Dim ao As AccessObject: Set ao = CurrentProject.AllForms(FormName) If Err.Number <> 0 Then
-        FormLoaded = False
-    Else
-        FormLoaded = ao.IsLoaded
+    Set FormLoaded = Forms(FormName)
-    End If
-    Err.Clear: On Error GoTo 0
+    On Error GoTo 0
 End Function